-is necessary for the purpose."12

-d.
-Accountability: The GDPR's accountability principle "requires organisations to demonstrate (and, in most cases, document) the ways in which they comply with data protection principles when transacting business."13
+- b.
+Purpose Limitation: "Personal data shall be [...] collected for specified, explicit and legitimate purposes and not further processed in a manner that is incompatible with those purposes." - c.
+Data Minimization: "Limit the amount of personal data collected to what is necessary for the purpose." - d.
+Accountability: The GDPR's accountability principle "requires organisations to demonstrate (and, in most cases, document) the ways in which they comply with data protection principles when transacting business."

-Relevant EPDP Phase 1 Recommendations14
+Relevant EPDP Phase 1 Recommendations

-- E. Per EPDP Phase 115 Recommendation #6, "as soon as commercially reasonable, Registrar must provide the opportunity for the Registered Name Holder to provide its Consent to publish redacted contact information, as well as the email address, in the RDS for the sponsoring registrar". - F. Per the EPDP Phase 1 recommendation #17 "Registrars and Registry Operators are permitted to differentiate between registrations of legal and natural persons, but are not obligated to do so".
+- E. Per EPDP Phase 1 Recommendation #6, "as soon as commercially reasonable, Registrar must provide the opportunity for the Registered Name Holder to provide its Consent to publish redacted contact information, as well as the email address, in the RDS for the sponsoring registrar". - F. Per the EPDP Phase 1 recommendation #17 "Registrars and Registry Operators are permitted to differentiate between registrations of legal and natural persons, but are not obligated to do so".